A p-adic analog of Hasse-Davenport product relation involving epsilon-factors

 \section{Abstract}

-In this paper we prove an analog of the classical Hasse-Davenport product relation for certain arithmetic factors defined on $p$-adic fields, among them one finds the $\epsilon$-factors appearing in Tate's thesis.
+In this paper we prove { some generalizations} of the classical Hasse-Davenport product relation for certain arithmetic factors defined on a $p$-adic field $F$, among them one finds the $\epsilon$-factors appearing in Tate's thesis.
 We then show that these generalizations are equivalent to some representation theoretic identities relating the determinant of ramified local coefficients matrices defined for coverings of $SL_2(F)$ to Plancherel measures and $\gamma$-factors.

 \blfootnote{2020 Mathematics Subject Classification: 11L05, 11F70 }